Hamiltonian tomography by the quantum quench protocol with random noise: Framework for Hamiltonian tomography with random noise

 If we substitute \eqref{f1} into \eqref{f3}, we obtain a matrix equation: $\pmb{P} \pmb{\alpha} = \pmb{0}$, where $\pmb{P}$ is a $r\times \eta$ matrix with entries:

 and $\pmb{\alpha}$ denotes the coefficient vector: $\pmb{\alpha} = [\alpha_1, \alpha_2, \dots, \alpha_{\eta}]^T$.
 Assuming that the matrices $\mathcal{M}_j$ represent measurable observables, we notice that the matrix $\pmb{P}$ is computable on the basis of an experiment.
-Naturally, we expect that our source can repeatedly prepare systems in one of the initial states $\ket{\psi_i (0)}$, which means that each physical copy is measured only once and we neglect the post-measurement state of the system.
+Naturally, we expect that our source can repeatedly prepare systems in one of the initial states $\ket{\psi_k (0)}$, which means that each physical copy is measured only once, and we neglect the post-measurement state of the system.

-In theory, $r= \eta -1$ is sufficient to determine $\pmb{\alpha}$ up to an overall multiplicative factor provided neither of $\ket{\psi_i (0)}$ is an eigenstate of $\mathcal{H}$.
-However, noise and errors are inherent to any kind of measurement.
+In theory, $r= \eta -1$ is sufficient to determine $\pmb{\alpha}$ up to an overall multiplicative factor provided neither of $\ket{\psi_k (0)}$ is an eigenstate of $\mathcal{H}$.
+In addition, larger $T$ is preferable, which implies that the initial and final states are more distinguishable.
+Also, initial states in the ensemble should be sufficiently distinct to provide independent information about the Hamiltonian \cite{Li2020}.

+In practice, we should bear in mind that noise and errors are inherent to any kind of measurement.
 Therefore, it appears justifiable to perform the procedure for a higher number of pairs to collect sufficient information for a precise estimation of the Hamiltonian.

 One specific type of error that may occur in this scheme relates to inaccuracies in the settings of the measurement setup.
 Depending on the nature of the physical system, a measurement operator $\mathcal{M}_j$ can be experimentally realized in different ways.
 In any case, due to settings uncertainty, the act of measurement does not correspond strictly to $\mathcal{M}_j$ but to a distorted operator denoted by $\widetilde{\mathcal{M}}_j$.
 The distortion can be mathematically modeled by random unitary matrices that act on the original measurement operator \cite{Lohani2020,Danaci2021}: